BU-ISCIII/relecov-tools/README.md

 An example for the metadata excel file can be found [here](./relecov_tools/example_data/METADATA_LAB_TEST.xlsx)

 #### read-bioinfo-metadata
-`read-bioinfo-metadata` Include the results from the Bioinformatics analysis (default: viralrecon) into the Json previously created with read-lab-metadata module.
+`read-bioinfo-metadata` Include the results from the Bioinformatics analysis into the Json previously created with read-lab-metadata module.

 ```
 $ relecov-tools read-bioinfo-metadata --help